2020-2021 / 5781

 Our 11th and 12th graders will have the opportunity to learn about group work and make a huge impact in our community through our giving circle.
 Students will raise money and invite non-profit organizations to apply for grants which our Juniors and Seniors will read, evaluate, and ultimately decide who gets the funds.

 A madrich (masculine) or madrichah (feminine) is the Hebrew word for “guide” or “instructor.”
 Our madrichim do exactly that – guide and instruct – each and every Sunday.
-They guide and instruct our Religious School students in cooperation with our Religious School teachers to give our students the best experience possible.
+They consist of High School students who guide and instruct our younger Religious School students in cooperation with our Religious School teachers to give our students the best experience possible.
 Being a madrich/ah is a wonderful way to develop leadership and teaching skills.

 B’nei Mitzvah Training

 Students who are 10 months away from their Bar/Bat Mitzvah date will begin in prayer class which is held on Sundays from 10:30-11:30 am.
-Once a student has mastered the prayers, they will proceed to training with Emily for their Torah portion and will participate in four individual sessions with Rabbi Dean.
+Once a student has mastered the prayers, they will proceed to training with Matt (our Torah Tutor) for their Torah portion and will participate in four individual sessions with Rabbi Dean.